C-Bone-UCL/CrystaLLM-pi/README.md

 ## Usage

 ### Data Processing Pipeline
-Before training, crystallographic data needs preprocessing to ensure quality and consistency.
-The pipeline consists of deduplication, cleaning, optional XRD conditioning, and formatting for Hugging Face.
+Before training, crystallographic data needs preprocessing to compatibility with model.
+The pipeline is deduplication, cleaning, optional XRD condition vector generation.
+Then you can save the datasets/tokenizers to huggingface.

 **Step 1: Data Preparation**

 Your input data should be a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) saved as a [Parquet file](https://huggingface.co/blog/cfahlgren1/intro-to-parquet-format).
-This format efficiently handles large databases and integrates seamlessly with Hugging Face datasets.
+This format handles large databases and integrates seamlessly with Hugging Face datasets.

 **Required columns:**
-- `Database`: Source database name
+- `Database`: Source database name (traceability)
-- `Reduced Formula`: Standard reduced chemical formula (used in evaluation metrics)
+- `Reduced Formula`: Standard reduced chemical formula (used in evaluation metrics for efficiency)
-- `CIF`: The crystallographic structure in CIF format
+- `CIF`: The crystallographic structure in CIF format (Pymatgen style is good)

 **For structure recovery tasks:**
-- `Material ID`: Database identifier (like mp-390 for materials project etc.)
+- `Material ID`: Database identifier (like mp-390 for materials project etc., well need theis if you want to test models generations against a 'true' struct)

 **Optional columns:**
 - `<Property Columns>`: Target properties for conditional generation (e.g., "Bandgap (eV)", "Density (g/cm^3)")